 5. Nemi

-Boasting wonderful views over the Roman countryside from its perch high above the lake with which it shares its name, beautiful Nemi is one of the Castelli’s must-visit destinations.
-The tiny historic centre is a character-filled tangle of narrow streets unfolding around imposing Palazzo Ruspoli and the adjacent piazza.
-Besides the spectacular panoramas, Nemi’s real draw is the local variety of strawberry: smaller than your average fragola, these little gems are bursting with flavour and can be sampled at any of the shops and restaurants populating the borgo.
-Each year a festal devoted to Nemi’s fragoline marks the highpoint of the season’s harvest.
+Boasting wonderful views over the Roman countryside from its perch high above the lake that shares its name, beautiful Nemi is one of the Castelli’s essential destinations.
+The tiny historic centre is a character-filled tangle of narrow streets unfolding around the imposing Palazzo Ruspoli and the adjacent piazza.

-Not to be missed whilst you’re in the area is Nemi’s historical ships museum, where the remains of the incredible pleasure barges built by emperor Caligula and recovered from depths of the lake are displayed alongside ancient sculptures and artefacts.
+Not to be missed while you’re in the area is Nemi’s small but fascinating ships museum, where the remains of the extraordinary pleasure barges built by the Emperor Caligula and recovered from the depths of the lake are displayed alongside ancient sculpture and artefacts — a reminder that even this sleepy village has emperors in its past.

 6. Grottaferrata